- Use Cases

 Last week, New York City opened data from millions of taxi trips.
 165,114,361 to be more precise.
-At a time when war rages between taxis and Uber, just a few days after the clash between NYC’s mayor DeBlasio and Uber, it looked like a good a idea to play with those data by uploading them into the OpenDataSoft platform and displaying them on a map and as graphs & charts!
+At a time when war rages between taxis and Uber, just a few days after the clash between NYC's mayor DeBlasio and Uber, it looked like a good a idea to play with this data by uploading them into the Opendatasoft platform and displaying them on a map and as well as on graphs and charts!

 As we could expect, there are more and more taxi trips during the week, peeking on Saturday.